anssip/anssipiirainen.com/content/post/linux-with-scandinavian-keyboard.md

 publishdate = "2020-09-01T00:00:00+02:00"
 date = "2020-09-01T00:00:00+03:00"

-title = "Linux with a Scandinavian (Finnish) keyboard"
+title = "How to use country-specific keyboards with Linux"

 description = "How I configured Linux to behave with a Finnish keyboard layout."